 Global instrument settings and functions, the instrument status and any irregularities are indicated in the status bar beneath the diagram.

-In the MultiView tab, the status bar always displays the information for the currently selected measurement.
+In the MultiView tab, the status bar always displays the information for the measurement channel that is currently selected in the MultiView tab.

 The following information is displayed:

 Instrument status